 Prepare to wake up early.
 On safaris, the mornings start at around 6 am during the summer months (later in the winter).
-Early mornings offer the best light to view the beauty of the African bush: its diverse wildlife and stunning landscapes.
-The scenic delights start with the astonishing sunrise view as you start your day with coffee or tea, a light breakfast, and head over to your game vehicle for the morning game drive.
+Early mornings offer the best light to view the beauty of the African bush, its diverse wildlife and stunning landscapes.
+The scenic delights often start with an astonishing sunrise view as you start your day with coffee or tea, a light breakfast, then head over to your game vehicle for the morning game drive.
 The wildlife wakes up early, hunting for food.
 The herbivores graze while the cats are ready to pounce on their unsuspecting prey.

 Early morning game drives usually last for 2 to 3 hours, often with a stop along the way for a hot drink; a good chance to stretch your legs and take in the view.
 Then you head home as the day gets hotter, ready for a hearty brunch and some time to relax.

 Mid Morning: 8 am to 11 am